projectinfinitys/discord-bot-esx-to-qbcore-and-qbcore-to-esx-Bot-full-source-code/README.md

-# discord-bot-esx-to-qb-and-qb-to-esx
+# discord bot esx to QBCore and QBCore to esx
 ESX to QBCore free Discord Bot :- https://discord.gg/projectinfinity

-Free esx to qbcore :- Convert ESX files to QBcore
+Free esx to qbcore :- Convert ESX files to QBCore

-free qbcore to esx :- Convert QBcore files to ESX
+free qbcore to esx :- Convert QBCore files to ESX

 Join discord to use bot